PaperCutSoftware/dust-api/README.md

 Edit `configuration.yml` and set the values for `slackConfig` You will need to configure a [custom bot user][2] and [slash commands][3] for the channels being used.
+NOTE: Slack integration is optional.
+Leaving `botToken` empty will ignore running any Slack operation.

 ### Bot